stationeering-systems/moon-normal-standard/portables/docs/portcan_operations_manual.md

 * Sets the target pressure based on the canister type (1x standard, 2x smart)

 ## ACCIDENTAL CONTAMINATION
 If contamination is detected in the tank storage gas supply lines, first diagnose the source to prevent ongoing contamination.
-Then, fill canisters from the contaminated line and evacuate them to the exhaust line (ECL) repeatedly until contamination has been purges.
+Then, fill canisters from the contaminated line and evacuate them to the exhaust line (ECL) repeatedly until contamination has been purged.
 This process wastes gas, but ensures safe operation.

 ## HARDWARE INTERFACE
 * **d0..d5:** Gas Tank Storages